lukhnos/BugzKit/README.markdown

 Design Concepts
 ---------------

-Basically, the library is designed to separate request objects (objects that encapsulate API request details) and request operations (the actual worker objects that make the HTTP requests and handle the response).
+Basically, the library is designed to separate request objects (objects that encapsulate API request details) from request operations (the actual worker objects that make the HTTP requests and handle the response).
 This allows the library to be used in a multithreaded app, backed by NSOperation objects and operation queues.

 Walking Through the BasicRequests Demo